kiboschool/course-c4s-writing/src/communicating-for-success/final-assessments.md

 ## 2) Final Essay: C4S Reflection Blog (20% of Final Grade)

 Your task for your final essay is to write a blog post decribing your experience in the Communicating for Success class.
+Your post should be between 1000 - 1500 words).

 Your blog post should include the following information, however you should create an outlkne to decide the order in which you want to present this information: